 - 2 tablespoons butter, cold

-- Preheat your oven to 350 degrees Fahrenheit and grease a 9” springform pan with non-stick spray and set aside.
+- Preheat your oven to 350° Fahrenheit and grease a 9” springform pan with non-stick spray and set aside.

-- Pour the crust mixture into the bottom of the prepared springform pan and using a clean hand or a spatula, press down to form the crust.
+- Pour the crust mixture into the bottom of the prepared springform pan.
+Using your clean hands or a spatula, press crumbs down to form the crust.
 Be sure to take some up the sides of the pan as well.

-- While the mixture is on low speed, add vanilla extract and the heavy whipping cream and mix for 1-2 minutes.
-Scrape the sides and bottom of the bowl.
+- With the mixer running on low speed, add vanilla extract and heavy whipping cream; mix for 1-2 minutes.
+Use a silicone spatula to scrape down the sides and bottom of the bowl.

 - Add each egg one at a time.
-Allow each egg to combine fully before adding the next.
+Allow the yolk of each egg to incorporate completely before adding the next. *See Notes

-- Pour the filling into the prepared crust and prepare the crumble by adding all ingredients into a medium bowl and mix until you get a nice crumble and sprinkle evenly all over the top of the cheesecake.
-(NOTE: you can also double the recipe if you want to add even more crumble to the top)
+- Pour the filling into the prepared crust.Prepare the crumble by adding all ingredients into a medium-sized bowl.
+Stir well to combine, then sprinkle crumble evenly all over the top of the cheesecake.
+(NOTE: you can double the crumble ingredients if you want to add even more crumble to the top)

-- Bake at 350 for 15 minutes then reduce the heat to 200 degrees F. and bake for an additional 55 minutes-1 hour or until the center slightly jiggles.
+- Bake at 350°F. for 15 minutes, then reduce the oven heat to 200° F. Continue baking for an additional 55 minutes to 1 hour, or until the edges are set but the center still jiggles slightly.

-- Once the cheesecake is done baking, crack the oven door and allow the cheesecake to sit for about 15 minutes.
-Then remove and allow to cool completely on a wire rack.
+- Turn off the oven and leave the cheesecake inside.
+Crack the oven door open and allow the cheesecake to sit for about 15 minutes. *See Notes.After 15 minutes, remove it from the oven and transfer to a wire cooling rack to cool to room temperature.

 - Once the cheesecake is set, top with caramel sauce, serve, and enjoy!